‘Only for them my daughter wouldn’t be here:’ Father thanks young men after rescue

 At the same time Walter Butler (21), a member of the United States Coast Guard, had arrived on the beach along with his relatives Eoghan Butler (18), Declan Butler (18) and Alex Thomson (24) and they heard the man screaming.

-Walter said they saw a little girl on a “pink floaty” on the water “at least a mile out if not more” screaming for help as she was swept out to sea by the current and wind.
+Walter said they saw a little girl on a “pink floaty” on the water screaming for help as she was swept out to sea by the current and wind.

 The four young men raced into the water before Walter decided it was more strategic for him to remain on the beach “to be in my best shape to provide first aid,” a decision which he said was part of his coast guard training .